iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Xenon/[#014] Listen, all of you.md

 **Wrinkleheart**<br>
 I find those who resort to violence utterly detestable<br>
-They are making everyone on-site look horrible, even the reasonable fans who just want a proper answer
+They are making everyone on\-site look horrible, even the reasonable fans who just want a proper answer

 **Pinevalley**<br>
 Nah, reasonable fans don't exist anymore.
 Even if they do, they are the extreme minority imo

 **NathaN**<br>
 I was watching my friend streaming<br>
-He said that the crowd on-site is mixed with many different people, some definitely not just "fans"
+He said that the crowd on\-site is mixed with many different people, some definitely not just "fans"

 **RamenBot**<br>
 F\*\*\*!
 Plenty of folks don't know WTF is up yet still went there to cause trouble<br>